-- W1.3 The Council will focus employment uses in the following places:

-- Pomona Island;

-- Trafford Wharfside;

-- Trafford Park Core;

-- Trafford Centre Rectangle;

-- Carrington;

-- Broadheath; and,

-- Town Centres.

-- W1.4 The amount of land proposed for new employment development within these places is shown in Table W1.

-- W1.5 B1 office uses will be focused in the Regional Centre (Pomona and Wharfside), and the town centres.
-Some B1 office development will be appropriate within Trafford Park Core, Carrington, Broadheath and at Trafford Centre Rectangle where it supports existing employment uses and employment regeneration initiatives.
+BI office uses will be focused in the Regional Centre (Pomona and Wharfside), and the town centres.
+BI office development will be appropriate within Trafford Park Core, Carrington, Broadheath and at Trafford Centre Rectangle where it is accessible by sustainable transport modes and meets other relevant criteria in national planning guidance and at Davenport Green where it meets the criteria of Policy R4.4.

+WI.6

-- W1.6 Trafford Park Core will be a key location for industry and business activity within the Manchester City Region Inner Area and will be the principal location for employment development in the Borough.
-The focus will be on the provision of modern industrial, storage and distribution and office development which is ancillary to existing or proposed employment uses with residential development not normally supported.
+Trafford Park Core will be a key location for industry and business activity within the Manchester City Region Inner Area and will be the principal location for employment development in the Borough.
+The focus will be on the provision of modern industrial, storage and distribution and office development with residential development not normally supported.
 Improvements to public transport infrastructure to provide an integrated, frequent public transit system linking the location with surrounding residential and commercial areas will be required.

-- W1.7 Carrington has significant potential to accommodate large-scale employment development, particularly for general industrial, storage and distribution uses with office development which is ancillary to existing or proposed employment uses, in order to complement the offer in Trafford Park.
+Carrington has significant potential to accommodate large-scale employment development, particularly for general industrial, storage and distribution uses and office development, in order to complement the offer in Trafford Park.
 Part of the former Shell site at Carrington is proposed for employment development as part of the creation of a new mixed-use neighbourhood.
+Further details are set out in Location SL5.

+Broadheath will be retained and supported as a principal employment location in the south of the Borough.

+Policy R4 identifies land at Davenport Green for an exemplar, very high quality B1 business/ office development in the event that it satisfies all criteria in Policy R4.4.

+Employment development in the other places identified will be detailed in Policy W2 or through each individual Strategic Location.

+WI.II

-Further details are set out in Location SL5. - W1.8 Broadheath will be retained and supported as a principal employment location in the south of the Borough, primarily for B2 and B8 uses. - W1.9 Employment development in the other places identified will be detailed in Policy W2 or through each individual Strategic Location. - W1.10 Outside of these places and on any smaller sites identified within the Land Allocations DPD, the Council will only permit employment uses (including development proposed to support economic activity associated with Manchester Airport) provided that it is in accordance with other policies in the Development Plan for Trafford and that: - It will contribute significantly to the Plan's overall objectives, including the economic growth of the City Region; - It will contribute significantly to the achievement of the regeneration priorities set out in Policy L3; - It promotes the use of derelict, vacant or under-used previously developed land and; - The sites will be accessible by a range of alternative modes other than the private car. - W1.11 In determining applications for the redevelopment of existing employment sites for non employment uses, developers will be required to provide a statement to the satisfaction of the Local Planning Authority, demonstrating that: - There is no need for the site to be retained for employment purposes and it is therefore redundant; - There are no suitable alternative sites, within the locality, to meet the identified need for the proposed development; - The proposed redevelopment would not compromise the primary function of the locality or the operations of neighbouring users, and, - The proposed redevelopment is in accordance with other policies in the Development Plan for Trafford.
+Outside of these places and any smaller sites identified within the Land Allocations DPD, the Council will only permit employment uses provided that it is in accordance with other policies in the Development Plan for Trafford and that:

+- It will contribute significantly to the Plan's overall objectives, including the economic growth of the City Region; - It will contribute significantly to the achievement of the regeneration priorities set out in Policy L3;

+- It promotes the use of derelict, vacant or under-used previously developed land; and - It will be accessible by a range of alternative modes other than the private car.

+In determining applications for non employment uses on unallocated employment sites, sites outside of the Strategic Locations and employment places identified in W1.3, developers will be required to provide a statement to the satisfaction of the Local Planning Authority, demonstrating that:

+- There is no need for the site to be retained for employment purposes and it is therefore redundant; - There is a clear need for the proposed land use(s) in this locality; - There are no suitable alternative sites, within the locality, to meet the identified need for the proposed development; - The proposed redevelopment would not compromise the primary function of the locality or the operations of neighbouring users; and - The proposed redevelopment is in accordance with other policies in the Development Plan for Trafford.